fatihbulbul1/football-players-api/README.md

 - API is current as of 25.02.2023.
 - API info is in Turkish.

-\*Due to the Kahramanmaraş earthquake that occurred, 2 football clubs (Hatayspor and Gaziantep FK) decided to withdraw from league.
+\*Due to the Kahramanmaraş earthquake that occurred, 2 football clubs (Hatayspor and Gaziantep FK) decided to withdraw from league and their **teamless** players are not included.

 # API Structure